 University personnel involved with wastewater discharge activities should be trained to comply with applicable requirements.

-WSSC must be notified of any non-compliant or accidental discharges including spills, upsets, slug loads, etc. The Department of Environmental Safety (DES), provides telephone and subsequent written notification.
+WSSC must be notified of any non-compliant or accidental discharges including spills, upsets, slug loads, etc. The Department of Environmental Safety, Sustainability and Risk (ESSR), provides telephone and subsequent written notification.

 Inspections may be required by WSSC on a case-by-case basis.
 Wastewater pretreatment systems must be inspected and maintained according to applicable regulations.